How to Track Keywords Efficiently for WordPress

 Get help from Google

 One of the best ways to start tracking keywords is to leverage Google’s free tools.
 More specifically, the Google Search Console (GSC).
-Adding the Search Console to your WP website is fairly easy.
+Adding the Search Console to your WP website is fairly straightforward.
 Here is a brief guide that will help you set everything up:

 • Create a free account on GSC.